How-do-i-get-your-attention/we-make-software/README.md

 The `GenerateWindowsFirewallName` function is used to generate a name for a firewall rule.
 It takes a protocol (TCP or UDP) and a port number as parameters.
 The name is generated in the format "we-make-software[protocol][port]".

+The `Clean` function is used to remove all firewall rules.
+It iterates over the `Rules` vector and removes each rule using the `Firewall::Remove` function.

 The `Exit` function is used to remove all firewall rules when the application exits.
-It waits for the "Network.dll" to stop, and then removes all rules.
+It waits for the "Network.dll" to stop, and then calls the `Clean` function to remove all rules.

+The `Unmount` function is used to remove all existing firewall rules.
+It calls the `Clean` function to remove all rules.

 The `Rules` vector stores all the firewall rules that have been added.
 Each rule is represented as a pair of a protocol and a port number.

 The `Mutex` is used to ensure thread safety when adding or removing firewall rules.